Ebony Maw

-Ebony Maw is a fictional supervillain appearing in American comic books published by Marvel Comics.
-He is a prominent member of the Black Order, a team of aliens who work for Thanos.
+Ebony Maw is a supervillain appearing in American comic books published by Marvel Comics.
+Created by Jonathan Hickman and Jerome Opeña, he is a prominent member of the Black Order, a team of aliens who work for Thanos.

-The character has made several appearances in media, such as animated television series, the Marvel Cinematic Universe live-action films, Avengers: Infinity War (2018) and Avengers: Endgame (2019), voiced by Tom Vaughan-Lawlor, and video games.
-Lawlor also voiced alternate timeline versions in the Disney+ animated series What If...?
+The character has made several appearances in media, such as animated television series, video games, and live-action films.
+In the Marvel Cinematic Universe films Avengers: Infinity War (2018) and Avengers: Endgame (2019), he was portrayed by Tom Vaughan-Lawlor, who also voiced alternate timeline versions in the Disney+ animated series What If...?
 (2021).

 Publication history

-Ebony Maw first appears in a one-panel cameo in New Avengers #8 (Sept.
-2013) and was created by Jonathan Hickman and Jerome Opeña.
-His second one-panel appearance came later that month in Infinity #1 (Oct.
-2013).
+Ebony Maw first appears in a one-panel cameo in New Avengers #8 (September 2013) and was created by Jonathan Hickman and Jerome Opeña.
+His second one-panel appearance came later that month in Infinity #1 (October 2013).

 Fictional character biography

-Ebony Maw was a member of Thanos' Black Order.
+Ebony Maw is a member of Thanos' Black Order.
 He is not a fighter, but a dangerous thinker of the Black Order.
 When Thanos targeted Earth as the next planet he would raze during the Infinity storyline, Ebony Maw was dispatched to deal with Doctor Strange.

 Ebony Maw used his abilities to control Doctor Strange and force him to summon Shuma-Gorath.
-Then Ebony Maw used his abilities to have Doctor Strange serve as a double-agent for him when he reunited with the Illuminati.
-When the Illuminati headed to numerous locations around the world to find Thanos' son Thane, Doctor Strange found the boy in a hidden Inhuman city of Orollan (which is located in Greenland).
-Ebony remained there and forced Doctor Strange to forget about the discovery and to leave, freeing himself from Maw's control.
+When the Illuminati travel around the world to find Thanos' son Thane, Strange finds him in a hidden Inhuman city of Orollan in Greenland before freeing himself from Maw's control.

-When Black Bolt detonated a Terrigen Bomb which unleashed the Terrigen Mists upon the entire face of Earth, Thanos' son Thane underwent Terrigenesis.
-The manifestation of his powers annihilated the entire town.
-Posing as an ally following the incident, Ebony Maw offered Thane a suit to control his powers, but also captured him in a containment field followed by Ebony Maw alerting Thanos to the location of his son.
-When the Avengers arrived in Orollan in order to defeat Thanos, Ebony Maw tested Thane by freeing him.
-Thane could escape or could fight Thanos and become what he had avoided his entire life.
-Thane agreed and embraced his true nature as the son of Thanos by fighting his father.
-Using the power of his right hand, Thane trapped Thanos and his ally Proxima Midnight in an amber construct which left them in a state of "living death."
-Upon the defeat of Thanos, Ebony Maw started disciplining Thane into becoming something greater than Thanos and greater than any one would.
+When Black Bolt detonates a Terrigen Bomb, spreading Terrigen Mist across Earth, Thane undergoes Terrigenesis and gains the ability to kill anyone with a touch.
+However, he is unable to control his powers, so Ebony Maw gives him a containment suit.
+When the Avengers arrive in Orollan to battle Thanos, Maw convinces Thane to assist the latter and becomes his mentor.

-During the "No Surrender" arc, Ebony Maw appears as a member of Challenger's Black Order where he pits them in a contest against Grandmaster's Lethal Legion.
+During the "No Surrender" arc, Ebony Maw appears as a member of Challenger's Black Order and battles the Grandmaster's Lethal Legion.